Russian woman convicted by U.S. of being agent returns home

 Butina pleaded guilty in December last year to one count of conspiring to act as a foreign agent for Russia by infiltrating a gun rights group and influencing U.S. conservative activists and Republicans.

-Her case further strained the U.S.-Russian relations, prompting Moscow to accuse Washington of forcing Butina, a 30-year-old Masters student, to confess to what it described as ridiculous charges.
+Her case further strained the U.S.-Russian relations, prompting Moscow to accuse Washington of forcing Butina, a 30-year-old graduate student, to confess to what it described as ridiculous charges.

-Russian state television on Saturday showed a brief interview with Butina recorded before her plane took off.
-Numerous local reporters and TV crews gathered in Sheremetyevo airport to cover her arrival, some with flowers.
+Butina, released from a Florida prison on Friday after serving most of her 18-month sentence, did not comment on her case in her statement at the airport.

+But in an interview with Russian state media apparently recorded during the flight, Butina insisted on her innocence.